 There are 2 options for out line fonts.
 The first, is an effect where you create an outline on the type, such as a stroke or bevel.
-Click here if you are looking for the outline effect (we have 2 free tutorials on this effect).

 The second type of outline, is for quality, flexibility and production work, this is covered in this tutorial.